 Prior to enactment of this no-fault system, injured workers had to prove negligence on the part of the employer in order to receive any remedy for a workplace injury.
 Employees also had no recourse if their employer could prove the employee’s negligence contributed to an injury.

 Now, our stat-based workers’ compensation system provides no-fault compensation and medical care for an injured employee while ensuring an employer cannot be subject to a civil lawsuit by the employee.
 Moreover, this system protects employees from arguments that they may have contributed to their injury through their own negligence.

-Essential to maintaining this no-fault workers’ compensation system, however, is proof that an injury or disease is job-related.
-Requiring employers to cover injuries or diseases without proof that they were contracted in the workplace violates the core principles underlying the workers’ compensation system.
+To uphold the integrity of this no-fault system, however, there must be proof that an injury or disease is job-related.
+Forcing employers to pay for injuries or diseases without such proof that they were caused by or contracted in the workplace violates the core principles of the no-fault workers’ compensation system.

 APCIA will continue to work in communities across the country to preserve the no-fault workers’ compensation system that ensures high-quality care for injured workers, encourages employees to return to work, streamlines disputes, and controls costs for employers and our court system.